OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 * See General controls
 * See controls for development-time protection
 * MODELENSEMBLE.
 Make the model part of en ensemble in which each model has been trained in a separately protected environemnt.
 If one model deviates from the others, its output can be ignored as it indicates possible manipulation.
+  Links to standards:
+  * TODOGROUP: Mentioned anywhere in our scope?

 References:
 * [Summary of 15 backdoor papers at CVPR '23](https://zahalka.net/ai_security_blog/2023/09/backdoor-attacks-defense-cvpr-23-how-to-build-and-burn-trojan-horses/)